Rev. Evagoras Constantinides

 Dean of the Cathedral

-Father Evagoras is a canonically ordained Orthodox cleric and has served the Greek Orthodox Archdiocese of America since 2009.
+Father Evagoras is a canonically ordained Orthodox Priest and has served the Greek Orthodox Archdiocese of America since 2009.

 Father concurrently served the needs of various parishes, including long-term interim assignments in the New York area at Saint Peter’s Greek Orthodox Church in the Bronx (2012-2014), Saint Spyridon Greek Orthodox Church in Washington Heights(2016-2017), and Holy Cross Greek Orthodox Church in Bay Ridge, Brooklyn (2018).

 In March of 2020, days before the onset of the COVID-19 global pandemic, Father Evagoras was asked by Archbishop Elpidophoros to again serve the Greek Orthodox Archdiocese of America as the Spokesman of the Archdiocese.
-In his capacity as Spokesman, he oversees the Archdiocesan Press Office, as well as the Orthodox Observer.
 Father continues to serve as the Dean of the Cathedral in Brooklyn, as well as the Spokesman for Saint Nicholas Greek Orthodox Church and National Shrine at the World Trade Center.

 Father Evagoras holds a B.A. in Communication Studies from Monmouth College in Monmouth, Illinois and a Master of Divinity from Holy Cross Greek Orthodox School of Theology.
 His wife Maria (Calender), of Bethesda, Maryland, is an active part of his ministry and together, they have two sons, Christopher and Yianni, who are both are students at A. Fantis School.